BPO

 Benefits of Remote Work for Employers

 Remote working means not only a temporary fix but also a means to make companies more efficient, streamlined, and flexible.
-The improvement in the situation when companies move to remote or flexible work is obvious from the data provided by the Bureau of Labor Statistics and LumApps.
-Those results show the increase in productivity of teams, employees getting more loyal to their employers, and the overall atmosphere noticeably getting better.
+The improvement in the situation as companies move to remote or flexible work is evident in data from the Bureau of Labor Statistics and LumApps.
+Those results show increased team productivity, greater employee loyalty to their employers, and an overall atmosphere that is noticeably improving.

 1. Lower Operational Costs